 Absolutely!
 Substitute plant-based milk for the regular milk and your favorite vegan butter substitute for the butter.

 What to Serve on Crispbread

-Crispbread makes an excellent base for just about anything and everything.
-For breakfast, think butter and sliced hard-boiled egg, or maybe cream cheese and homemade pear compote.
-For lunch, how about a piece of crispbread piled high with creamy chickpea salad?
+Crispbread makes an excellent base for just about anything and everything, and quite honestly, nothing quite beats a generous smear of good butter.
+But there are many toppings beyond butter to consider as well.
+For breakfast, think butter and sliced hard-boiled egg, or maybe cream cheese and a homemade fruit compote or store-bought jam.
+For lunch, how about a piece of crispbread piled high with creamy chickpea salad or egg salad?
+It makes a very nice partner for gravlax (with a little mustard sauce drizzled over the top.
 And as an easy and delicious accompaniment to your Nordic supper, serve it buttered along side a cozy soup or stew.
 It's perfect for dipping.

 While there are many obvious ways to use crispbread, there a few not so obvious but popular ways to eat this crunchy bread in Scandinavia:

 - Crushed up and sprinkled on yogurt with fruit for breakfast;